 Liverpool said goodbye to an all-time legend, a cult hero and plenty of fringe players in the summer of 2022, but how have they fared since?
-We’ve done some digging to find out.
+We’ve done some digging to take stock one year on.

 But have things gone well for those that left?
 Let’s take a look…